All Episodes

 Yeah, I work in law enforcement.

-I'm just calling in reference to the whole defund the police uh movement, whatever you want to call it.
+I'm just calling in reference to the whole defund the police movement, whatever you want to call it.

-Well, now it's not just it's not just the fund.
+Well, now it's not just defund.

 Now it's the defund and abolish.